 The American Patch-US based exclusive high quality custom patches Company!

-Brazilian Jiu-Jitsu is not just a sport.
-It is a discipline built on lineage, rank, and identity, and the patches on a gi tell that story before a single roll begins.
+Brazilian Jiu-Jitsu is built on lineage, rank, and identity — and the patches on a gi tell that story before a single roll begins.
 Custom BJJ patches mark academy pride, sponsor support, competition readiness, and personal achievement all at once.
 Choosing the right patch, and putting it in the right place, is part of showing up prepared.

-This guide walks through every material option for custom BJJ patches, breaks down IBJJF-compliant placement rules, and explains the application and removal process so a gi always looks sharp.
-Whether an academy is outfitting an entire roster or a competitor wants a personalized rank patch, the details below cover what matters before placing an order.
+This guide covers every material option for BJJ patches, IBJJF-compliant placement rules, and how to apply and remove them without damaging a gi.
+Whether an academy is outfitting a full roster or a competitor wants a single personalized rank patch, everything below covers what matters before placing an order.

 Why BJJ Patches Matter Beyond Decoration